mollychen7561/p-shoppingSite-backend/README.md

 ### 📌 Notice
 If you want to deploy to vercel and connect to MongoDB Atlas:
+1. The frontend and backend may need to be deployed separately, as deploying them together often results in failure for me.
-1. Go to the setting -> Integrations -> MongoDB Atlas Connect Account of the vercel project.
+2. Go to backend project setting -> Integrations -> MongoDB Atlas Connect Account of the vercel project.
-2. MongoDB Atlas -> Database Access -> Use vercel-admin-user and its password in vercel as the MONGODB_URI of the project environment variable.
+3. Go to MongoDB Atlas -> Database Access -> Use vercel-admin-user and its password in vercel as the MONGODB_URI of the project environment variable.
 Remember to add your JWT_SECRET and CORS_ORIGIN (front-end URL).